CompileCorp/Shift/docs/architecture/shift-ef-generator.md

     └── EfGeneratorExample.cs          # Usage examples
 ```

-> Note: `EfCodeGenerator.cs` also declares an `IEfCodeGenerator` interface, but the `EfCodeGenerator` class does not currently implement it — it only exposes matching `GenerateEfCodeAsync` overloads.
-Consumers integrate through the `ShiftEfExtensions` extension methods rather than the interface.
+> `EfCodeGenerator` implements `IEfCodeGenerator` (both `GenerateEfCodeAsync` overloads) and is registered in the CLI's DI container via `AddShiftCli`.
+Consumers can resolve the interface directly or use the `ShiftEfExtensions` helper methods.

 ### Dependencies